• Skip to primary navigation

 • I recommend prepping all ingredients before getting started to make it easier.
 The meatballs and sauce both use minced garlic, so be sure to mince it all at once (I use a garlic press to make this go fast).
 Add the canned tomatoes (with juices) to a large bowl and use your hands to break the whole tomatoes up.

-• To a soup pot, add the olive oil, butter, and onion and sauté over medium heat for 5 minutes.
+• To start the sauce, add the olive oil, butter, and onion to a soup pot or Dutch oven and sauté over medium heat for 5 minutes.

 • Stir in the garlic and cook for 30 seconds.